Codex-Enigma/Crime-Against-Women-2022-Analysis-using-MySQL/README.md

 PowerPoint Presentation
-The PowerPoint presentation titled "Crime Against Women in India: 2022 Analysis" is available in the Presentation folder.
+The PowerPoint presentation titled "Crime Against Women in India 2022 " is available in the Presentation folder.
 The report covers key insights from the SQL analysis, including:

 A summary of the dataset
 Visualizations of state-wise crime distributions